apache/servicecomb-docs/java-chassis-reference/en_US/build-provider/service-configuration.md

 ## [Load Balancing Policy](/build-provider/configuration/lb-strategy.html)
 • ServiceComb provides a Ribbon-based load balancing solution which can be configured through file.
-There are different routing policies including random, sequential, or response time weight based policy.
-[Service Center](https://github.com/apache/incubator-servicecomb-saga)
+There are different routing policies including random, sequential, policy based on response time weight etc. [Service Center](https://github.com/apache/incubator-servicecomb-saga)

 ## [Rate Limiting Policy](/build-provider/configuration/ratelimite-strategy.html)
 • Users can set the rate limiting policy in the provider's configuration.
 By setting the request frequency from a particular micro service, provider can limit the max number of requests per second.